 We provide both amalgam or composite fillings at Driftwood Dental.
 If you’re keen to replace your old silver fillings with white composite, we have the necessary equipment to safely dispose of the old amalgam.

-Nowadays, composite is the primary choice for fillings.
+Nowadays, composite is the primary choice for dental fillings.
 For health and esthetics, it can be a great option.
 However, amalgam may be used if the tooth structure is compromised as amalgam can provide the support that may be required.

 Advantages of Composite Fillings